oliverdacre/oliverdacre.github.io/content/games/space_game_demo.md

 date = '2024-12-29T15:15:11+10:00'
 +++

-This is an obviously very basic and ugly demo of a game where you dodge obstacles as a spaceship.
-Don't play this.
+This is a little demo that I made a few months ago.
+The game is based around dodging obstacles.

 [Don't download it here!](/executables/space_demo.exe)